 Points to Remember

-If someone is operating a recreational vehicle on land other than their own, they are required by state law to have said recreational vehicle registered with the Division of Recreational Vehicles.
+- If someone is operating a recreational vehicle on public or private land, they are required by state law to have said recreational vehicle registered with the Division of Recreational Vehicles.